aramis-lab/leaspy/docs/models.md

 ### Definition

-Joint models are a class of statistical models that simultaneously analyze longitudinal data (repeated measurements over time) and survival data (time-to-event outcomes) {cite}`alsefri_bayesian_2020, ibrahim_basic_2010`.
+Joint models are a class of statistical models that simultaneously analyze [longitudinal data](./glossary.md#longitudinal-data) and [survival data](./glossary.md#survival-data) {cite}`alsefri_bayesian_2020, ibrahim_basic_2010`.
 Unlike traditional approaches that treat these processes separately, joint models integrate them into a unified framework, recognizing that they often share underlying biological mechanisms—for example, a slowly progressing biomarker may signal an increased risk of a clinical event.
-By linking the two submodels—typically through shared random effects {cite}`rizopoulos_bayesian_2011` or latent processes {cite}`proust-lima_joint_2014`, fraitly {cite}`rondeau_frailtypack_2012`, models account for their interdependence, reducing biases from informative dropout or measurement error {cite `tsiatisJOINTMODELINGLONGITUDINAL`.
+By linking the two submodels—typically through shared random effects {cite}`rizopoulos_bayesian_2011` or latent processes {cite}`proust-lima_joint_2014`, fraitly {cite}`rondeau_frailtypack_2012`, models account for their interdependence, reducing biases from informative dropout or measurement error {cite}`tsiatisJOINTMODELINGLONGITUDINAL`.

 In Leaspy, the joint model {cite}`ortholand:tel-04770912` is implemented as a longitudinal spatio-temporal model, and a survival model, that are linked through a shared latent disease age, and, in the case of multiple longitudinal outcomes, spatial random effects ([see description](##Introduction to spatio-temporal models)).
 This approach allows for the incorporation of both temporal and spatial random effects, providing a more comprehensive understanding of the underlying disease process.